CTOR-Labs/CTOR-Labs/README.md

 Platform for Comparing AI Bots and Playing Against Them (bots are integrated directly into the codebase)
 Stack: Copilot – Lovable – GitHub – VS Code – Vercel
 👉 CTOR-Labs/R-D_Project-AI-Level

-Platform for Comparing AI Bots (bots can be dynamically loaded into the system) 👉 CTOR-Labs/R-D_Project-AI-Level
 ---

 # 🤝 How to Contribute